 Adoption Leave UK

-Adoption rights have increased in the UK over the years.
-Now, those hoping to adopt can rest easy knowing they will be able to take time off or get some paid leave when they adopt their new child.
+Adoption rights have improved in the UK over recent years.
+Nowadays, those hoping to adopt can rest easy knowing they have similar rights to birth parents.
+They are entitled to take time off or receive paid leave when they adopt.

-There are three options for a parent looking to adopt a child.
+There are three options when adopting a child.
 You can take: